arantzazuLarrainzar/movie_score_pipeline/README.md

 - [x] Establish an architecture for the project.
 - [x] Implement the test methods.
 - [x] Implement the needed methods for the project.
+- [x] Implement the app to access the different options.